dagger/dagger/docs/current/guides/205271-replace-dockerfile.md

 ## Conclusion

-This tutorial introduced you to the Dagger Go SDK.
-By replacing a Dockerfile with native Go code, it demonstrated how the SDK contains everything you need to develop CI/CD pipelines in Go and run them on any OCI-compatible container runtime.
+This tutorial introduced you to the Dagger SDKs.
+By replacing a Dockerfile with native code, it demonstrated how Dagger SDKs contain everything you need to develop CI/CD pipelines in your favorite language and run them on any OCI-compatible container runtime.

-The advantage of this approach is that it allows you to use all the poweful native language features of Go, such as static typing, concurrency, programming structures such as loops and conditionals, and built-in testing, to create powerful CI/CD tooling for your project or organization.
+The advantage of this approach is that it allows you to use powerful native language features, such as (where applicable) static typing, concurrency, programming structures such as loops and conditionals, and built-in testing, to create powerful CI/CD tooling for your project or organization.

-Use the [SDK Reference](https://pkg.go.dev/dagger.io/dagger) to learn more about the Dagger Go SDK.
+Use the [API Key Concepts](../api/975146-concepts.mdx) page and the [Go](https://pkg.go.dev/dagger.io/dagger), [Node.js](../sdk/nodejs/reference/modules.md) and [Python](https://dagger-io.readthedocs.org/) SDK References to learn more about Dagger.